acquia/blt/template/readme/deploy.md

 ./blt.sh deploy:build
 ```

-This task is analogous to `setup:build:all` but with a few critical differences:
+This task is analogous to `setup:build` but with a few critical differences:
 * The docroot is created at `/deploy/docroot`.
 * Only production required to the docroot
 * (planned) CSS / JS are compiled in production mode (compressed / minified)